-For starters, ESG programmes are most effective when they’re consistent.
+For starters, ESG programs are most effective when they’re consistent.
 You can’t expect suppliers to invest in, say, green energy or environmentally friendly packaging if the incentives may or may not be there.

 Secondly, encouraging ESG policies can have a real payoff in financial terms.
 The solar panels that your suppliers installed could help them survive when the energy sector hikes prices to record highs — or even allow them to compete on price since their energy costs may be lower than competitors’.
 That environmentally friendly packaging could serve as a differentiator and help you increase market share.

 Don’t wait until your supply chain is in trouble.
-By recognising potential weaknesses now, your team can start diversifying your suppliers, creating an end-to-end view of your supply chain and putting programmes into place to assist your suppliers financially.
+By recognizing potential weaknesses now, your team can start diversifying your suppliers, creating an end-to-end view of your supply chain and putting programs into place to assist your suppliers financially.